-In ORide, when a rider cancels a ride, the SP can offer her two options: lose her deposit token (i.e., pay a penalty) or reveal her $cert_R$ and have her reputation score lowered.
-If a driver cancels a ride, the SP can ask the rider to reveal the $cert_D$, from which the SP can identify and punish the driver according to its policy.
+In ORide, when a rider cancels a ride, the SP can offer her two options: lose her deposit token (i.e., pay a penalty) or reveal her certR and have her reputation score lowered.
+If a driver cancels a ride, the SP can ask the rider to reveal the certD, from which the SP can identify and punish the driver according to its policy.

-6 Accountability and Usability
+6 Accountability

-In this section, we discuss the accountability and usability goals (mentioned in Section 3.2) of ORide.
-This includes defense mechanisms against the attack (A1) in Section 3.1.
+In this section, we discuss the accountability goals (mentioned in Section 3.2) of ORide.
+This includes defense mechanisms against the attack (A1) in Section 3.1 and additional features such as retrieval of lost items, ensurance of payment, and integrity of the reputation-rating operation.
 Attacks (A2) and (A3) are discussed in Section 8.

 (A1) Accountability.
-ORide enables the rider and the driver to exchange, during the ride set-up procedure, their digital certificates, i.e., $cert_R$ and $cert_D$, respectively.
-This provides accountability for riders and drivers, i.e., an attacked party can report to the SP the digital certificate of the attacker, from which the SP can identify the attack to charge her a fee, lower her reputation and/or support legal action.
+ORide enables the rider and the driver to exchange, during the ride set-up procedure, their digital certificates, i.e., $cert_R$ and $cert_D$ , respectively, and the fare report.
+This provides accountability for riders and drivers, i.e., an attacked party can report to the SP the digital certificate of the attacker and the fare report, from which the SP can identify the attack to charge her a fee, lower her reputation and/or support legal action.
 However, the SP is only able to identify the attacker with support from the attacked party.
 Likewise, the attacked party cannot obtain the real identity of the attacker without support from the SP.

-To provide accountability in the extreme cases where the rider's phone is not available, e.g., kidnapping or the phone is broken, promptly after a rider receives $cert_D$ from the driver, she can share it, via out-of-band channels such as messaging apps, with her friends.
+To provide accountability in the extreme cases where the rider's phone is not available, e.g., kidnapping or the phone is broken, promptly after a rider receives $cert_D$ and fare report from the driver, she can share them, via out-of-band channels such as messaging apps, with her friends.
 This is similar to the approach used in personal safety apps, such as Google Trusted Contacts [21].
-Similarly, during the ride, via out-of-band channels, she can share her GPS trace with her friends using (k,l) threshold secret sharing [16], i.e., each GPS location point is is split into l parts so that any k out of l parts reconstruct the original coordinate.
+Similarly, during the ride, via out-of-band channels, she can share her GPS trace with her friends using (k,l) threshold secret sharing [16], i.e., each GPS location point is split into l parts so that any k out of l parts reconstruct the original coordinate.

-Another risk in RHSs is ensurance of payment.
-A rider cannot avoid paying the fare of a ride, because she is identified with her digital certificate cert_R in the fare report.
+Another risk in RHSs is insurance of payment.
+A rider cannot avoid paying the fare of a ride, because she is identified with her digital certificate $cert_R$ in the fare report.
 As the rider and driver agree on the fare and sign it before the ride, they cannot subsequently increase or decrease this fare.
 However, they might collude to underpay the service fee to the SP, by agreeing on a small fare and paying the difference in cash.
 Yet in this case, ORide offers the same guarantees as current RHSs, because riders can already request a small ride through the application and then pay in cash for a longer ride once they have met the driver.
 In future work, we will explore mechanisms to protect against this attack.